 C’NEX was designed for families in Burnside Gorge whose children are in the care of the government or at risk of being taken into care.
 By using an Integrated Case Management Model, the C’NEX program builds parents’ capacity to assess their family needs and strengths.
 Parents and children are assisted in accessing and creating the appropriate supports

 COVID-19 Update: Please see website for most up to date information.
 About the program 8 to 10 sessions that increases parenting confidence, and aims to make parenting easier.
 For parents with children 12 months to 12 years of age.
 The topics discussed offers suggestions and ideas on positive parenting to help you promote your child’s development and look after yourself as a parent.
 Hosted at the Esquimalt Neighbourhood House, 511 Constance Ave.
 Victoria

 Their services are available to infants, toddlers, and preschool-aged children.
 They include: individual session; speech, language and auditory therapy, sign language instruction, language groups for children and parents, extended family support, parent peer support, deaf mentor sessions, cochlear implant habilitation, access to current research, information and education materials.

-ORCCA's purpose is to provide children and adolescents under 19 years of age from low-income families access to oral care in a not for profit setting.
-It is based on the beliefs that all children and adolescents have the right to healthy oral care and that effective oral care positively transforms the health and lives of children and adolescents.
+ORCCA's purpose is to provide children and adolescents from low-income families access to oral care in a non profit setting.
+We are a registered charitable organization.
+It is based on the beliefs that all kids have the right to healthy oral care, and that effective oral care positively transforms the health and lives of children and adolescents.

 Public Health Units provide services to the communities and individuals they serve, with a goal to increase health and wellness.
 Access immunizations, prenatal support, postpartum programs, etc. Located at 3995 Quadra St. Victoria.